In this post, we discuss how to set the scene for your reader using the 4 scene markers.

 The 4 Scene Markers

-For example, you could open a scene like this:
+1. For example, you could open a scene like this.

 Greg stood barefoot on the warm wooden deck of his holiday house in Clarens, looking out at the Maluti Mountains.
 At twilight, the mountains were robed in blue shadows and scarfed by thick cloud.
 Perfect.
 He lifted his iPhone to frame this breath-taking view.
 He wanted to send it to Gillian back in Johannesburg, show her just what she was missing—always putting her career before their life together.

-In these few short paragraphs, see if you can identify the markers.
-We come into the scene through Greg’s viewpoint—he is our lens into the story (character).
-He has an iPhone (time).
-We know where he is by what he is looking at (setting).
-We get a sense of his emotions and we’re introduced to the conflict (goal).
+In these few sentences, see if you can identify the markers.
+We come into the scene through Greg’s viewpoint—he is our lens into the story (character marker).
+He has an iPhone (time marker).
+We know where he is by what he is looking at (setting marker).
+We get a sense of his emotions and we’re introduced to the conflict (goal marker).
 The reader is comfortable that he is orientated and will read on.

 “I’m looking out at the mountains.”
 Greg spoke into his iPhone.
 “They’ve never looked more beautiful.”

-Here the markers are less clear, but we can guess that we’re probably in the mind of a psychiatric patient, who has been sedated.
-Time takes on a new meaning or is lost.
-We can assume we’re in a psychiatric hospital.
-The fragments start fitting together.
+Here the markers are less clear, but we can guess that we’re probably in the mind of a psychiatric patient (character marker), who has been sedated.
+Time takes on a new meaning or is lost. (time marker) We can assume we’re in a psychiatric hospital (setting marker).
+Don’t open your eyes. (goal marker) The fragments start fitting together.

 Whatever approach you chose, keep in mind that no story exists in a vacuum.
 Even if it does take place in a nebulous and enigmatic form, this needs to come through early on in the scene.
 Don’t leave the reader hanging.
 Make sure that what is in your head makes it on to the page in a radiant way.